thiroxx/com.osram.lightify.zigbee/README.md

 #### Changelog
 1.2.5
-- Added support for Ledvance (the new name for Osram lighting) GU10 bulbs
+- Added support for new GU10 bulbs

 1.2.4
 - Added product id for Lightify Flex (outdoor)